tinymce/tinymce-docs/integrations/angularjs.md

 ## 1. Setting up the project directory

-First we create a directory for the project called "tinymce-angular-demo".
-After that we run "bower init" inside the new directory, this will setup a new empty bower project.
+First, we create a directory for the project called "tinymce-angular-demo".
+After that, we run "bower init"in the new directory, this will set up a new empty bower project.

 ```
 $ mkdir tinymce-angular-demo